 Storage Layer bottleneck

 Data lakes are built for infinite storage.
 But they are terribly slow when large amounts of data need to be scanned and moved to the compute layer for querying.

 Century-old techniques for processing data are not efficient enough for today’s data sets.
 Queries that cannot be accelerated through scale-out completely diminish the end-user experience.

 Lake to insight engine

 This is where the data’s journey into Firebolt starts.
 Ingesting data into Firebolt is also dramatically faster compared to other warehouses.
-Ingestion is supported from typical raw data formats (eg Parquet, Avro, JSON), and also streaming sources like Kafka.
+Ingestion is supported from typical raw data formats (eg Parquet, Avro, JSON).

 Through the pipeline the ingested data is sorted, compressed ,indexed and materialized into Firebolt’s proprietary file format - F3.
 This storage format enables a variety of benefits - from highly-efficient and low-footprint indexes to merging data for quick updates.

 Behind the scenes Firebolt automatically creates and manages a unique type of indexes which are called “Sparse Indexes”.
 Thanks to their ability to span across huge datasets while remaining small in size, they can be fully loaded into memory.
 These indexes enable pulling highly granular data parts from F3 for each query, thus avoiding time-consuming data pulls that end up not taking part in the query.